 This no-churn, no-machine Strawberry Swirl Cheesecake Ice-Cream is super delicious and makes a great summer treat!
 Easy to make, and like most my ice-cream recipes this one is completely no-churn and only requires a handful of ingredients to make.
-I decided to post another ice-cream recipes as my Melba Popsicles were really well received by you all, so thank you to everyone who left me some lovely comments- I really appreciate it!
+I decided to post another ice cream recipe as my Melba Popsicles were really well received by you all, so thank you to everyone who left me some lovely comments- I really appreciate it!
 So, as my ice-cream recipes have been so popular with you all and lots of my readers have been asking me to share more strawberry recipes I knew more ice-cream was the perfect choice for today!
 Strawberry Cheesecake was my favourite flavour on to enjoy whilst I was on holiday last year, so I thought it would be great to make my own!
 I wasn’t disappointed, as this ice-cream was so, so good!

 Just as creamy and delicious as ice-cream you can buy in the supermarket.
 I have to say this recipe tastes exactly like Häagen-Dazs ice-cream, but better (of course)!
 It’s lush, especially best scooped into a waffle cone or served in a bowl with lots of extra strawberries.
 (Also, let me apologise for the TERRIBLE pictures.
 My lighting was bad because it’s been super dark!
 So I found it hard to photograph my ice-cream before it started melting, but the taste definitely made up for those downfalls!…)